-The Civil Aviation Authority (CAA) has identified 8 infringement ‘hotspots’ in the UK where Local Airspace Infringement Teams (LAIT) have been established.
-The teams’ membership comprises representatives from the Airport Operator (chair), CAA, Air Navigation Service Provider (Tower and Approach representatives as required), adjacent ATC units/aerodromes, local airspace users (including GA and Military), airspace4all, GASCo and airlines served at the airport.
+Local Airspace Infringement Teams (LAIT) have been set up in eight UK infringement ‘hotspots’.
+They include representatives from the Airport Operator, CAA, Air Navigation Service Provider (both Tower and Approach if required), adjacent ATC units and aerodromes, local airspace users (including GA and Military), airspace4all, GASCo and airlines served at the airport.

-The role of each LAIT is to establish a baseline occurrence rate.
-They will then, through the sponsoring and introduction of local measures and actions, focus on a targeted reduction of airspace infringements.
-Local initiatives will be reported upwards to the CAA’s Airspace Infringement Working Group (AIWG) and shared between LAITS for UK-wide infringement reduction.
+Each LAIT is focused on reducing of airspace infringements through local and initiatives and targeted actions.
+This work is reported to the CAA’s Airspace Infringement Working Group (AIWG) and shared between LAITS for UK-wide infringement reduction.

 Local Airspace Infringement Teams